slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Analysis is an art, not a science.

-One of the great problems with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.
-We are biased.
-Everybody else is biased.
+The main problem with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.
+Everyone is biased.

 > *'Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.' -- Marcus Aurelius*